MPS Consulting Your best choice for Apple Technology Consulting

 Speedsmart.net

 Most people feel the need to test how fast their broadband modem is at downloading or uploading.
 To answer this need, several speed testing sites have sprung up.
-The problem is, none of these tests measure the actual speed of your modem: what they measure is the bandwidth between your modem and the test site itself, subject to a maximum cut-off at the speed of the modem.
-The bandwidth between two points on the Internet is determined by the hop in the path which has the least available spare capacity, and if that limiting bandwidth is less than that of the modem, then that is the reading that the speed test will return.
-This figure might or might not be typical of speeds you could expect to see from other sites, or at other times, depending on where and when the bottleneck is.
+The problem is that none of these tests measure the actual speed of your modem: they measure the bandwidth between your modem & the test site itself, subject to a maximum cut-off at the modem's speed.
+The bandwidth between two points on the Internet is determined by the hop in the path with the least available spare capacity, and if that limiting bandwidth is less than that of the modem, then that is the reading that the speed test will return.
+This figure might or might not be typical of speeds you could expect from other sites or at different times, depending on where and when the bottleneck is.

 If you are fortunate enough to choose a test site where the available free bandwidth on all hops is greater than the speed of your modem, then the test site will indeed measure the speed of your cable modem, which is then the limiting bottleneck.